inidaname/inidaname/README.md

 Hassan is a software developer with more than 6 years of experience working with JavaScript, Typescript, React, React Native, GraphQL, Nodejs, and Python.
 He has worked with large and small startups, both remote and on-site.

 In his day-to-day roles, he uses frontend tools like React and React Native to build applications including e-commerce and data analytics apps.
-He has worked with Node.js and Python to build Rest and GraphQL APIs.
+He has worked with Node.js, Golang, Rust and Python to build Rest and GraphQL APIs.

 ### My Stats